andrew/ultimate-awesome/README.md

 - [awesome-badge](https://github.com/mrjohannchang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .
 - [not-awesome-bing-bans-and-deindexing](https://github.com/nafnlj/not-awesome-bing-bans-and-deindexing) - A list of articles and resources about Bing Search blacklisting or de-indexing legitimate small and non-commercial blogs and websites.
+- [awesome-academic-phrase](https://github.com/nehSgnaiL/awesome-academic-phrase) - A curated list of academic phrases in research papers.
 - [awesome-ovos-plugins](https://github.com/OpenVoiceOS/awesome-ovos-plugins) - List of ovos-plugin-manager plugins and projects.
 - [awesome-ordinalpunks](https://github.com/ordinalpunks/awesome-ordinalpunks) - Awesome 100 Ordinal Punks (Anno 2023) Notes - 24×24 Pixel Art on the (Bitcoin) Blockchain.
 - [awesome-discord](https://github.com/ProjectDiscord/awesome-discord) - An awesome list of resources for the voice and chat application Discord.